awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

-# Creating a Publish/Subscription Web Application
+# Creating a Publish/Subscription Web Application that Translates Messages

 ## Purpose